jamesmcm/vopono/README.md

 Run the install script provided: `install.sh` - this will `cargo install` the repository and copy over the configuration files to
 `~/.config/vopono/`

-Note the minimum supported Rust version is 1.43.
+Note the minimum supported Rust version is 1.85 (required for edition 2024).
 You can check your version with:

 ```bash
 $ rustc --version